wxlearncoding/integrated-model-image-clinical-data/README.md

 Please follow and cite our paper for data preprocessing: Wang J, Sourlos N, Zheng S, et al. Preparing CT imaging datasets for deep learning in lung nodule analysis: Insights from four well-known datasets.
 Heliyon.
 2023;9(6):e17104.
 Published 2023 Jun 16. doi:10.1016/j.heliyon.2023.e17104 [https://pubmed.ncbi.nlm.nih.gov/37484314/].

 ### 1 image preprocessing
-- The lung window setting was performed based on WW: 1600 HU and WL: -700 HU.
+- The lung window setting was performed based on WW: 1600 HU and WL: -700 HU
-- CT scans were interpolated to a voxel size of 1×1×1 mm using trilinear interpolation.
+- CT scans were interpolated to a voxel size of 1×1×1 mm using trilinear interpolation
-- Each lung nodule was saved separately in the center of a 3D cube of 32×32×32 mm<sup>3</sup>.
+- Each lung nodule was saved separately in the center of a 3D cube of 32×32×32 mm<sup>3</sup>
 - Image format is npy

 ### 2 Clinical data preprocessing